nielskee/draft-articles/TechnicalHiringPart2.md

 - Use a conversational style based around the experience on their CV.
 Follow the trail, and improvise.
-Get in some technical questions that are relevant to the context.
+Get in some technical questions that are relevant to the context as the conversation develops.

 - It doesn't need to be deep : you're going to have some other, better screening mechanism.
 It's an introduction and a consistency check